resuelve/resuelve-auth-python/README.rst

 Usage
 -----

+Validate a existing token.

-Check an existing token, ``ttl`` can be used to define the quantity of seconds that token will be valid.
+``ttl`` can be used to define the quantity of seconds that token will be valid.

 .. code-block:: python